upbound/docs/content/all-spaces/backup-and-restore.md

 ```

 <!-- vale off -->
-This example assumes you've already created a Cloud bucket called "spaces-backup-bucket."
-You should've also created a service account with enough permission to access this bucket.
-It's key file should exist in a secret of the same namespace as the Shared Backup Config.
+This example assumes you've already created a Cloud bucket called "spaces-backup-bucket" and a service account with access to this bucket.
+The key file should exist in a secret of the same namespace as the Shared Backup Config.
 <!-- vale on -->

 <!-- vale off -->
 ## Configure a Shared Backup Schedule
 <!-- vale on -->

-[SharedBackupSchedule]({{<ref "reference/space-api/#SharedBackupSchedule-spec">}}) is a [group-scoped]({{<ref "mcp/groups">}}) resource.
+[SharedBackupSchedule](https://docs.upbound.io/reference/space-api/#SharedBackupSchedule-spec) is a [group-scoped]({{<ref "mcp/groups">}}) resource.
 You should create them in a group containing one or more managed control planes.
 This resource defines a backup schedule for control planes within its corresponding group.

 Below is an example of a Shared Backup Schedule that takes backups every day of all control planes having `environment: production` labels: